 The U.S. Department of Labor states that demand for respiratory therapists, also known as respiratory technicians or respiratory care practitioners, is growing faster than the average for all occupations.
 Job opportunities are best for therapists with cardiopulmonary care skills and for those with experience working with newborns and infants.

-Students graduate from the program with an Associateof Science degree in Respiratory Therapy.
-The program is accredited by the Commission on Accreditation of Allied Health Programs, in collaboration with the Committee on Accreditation for Respiratory Care Programs 1248 Harwood Rd., Bedford, Texas 76021-4244.
-Graduates are eligible to apply to take the National Board of Respiratory Care registry exam, earning the title of respiratory therapist.
+Students graduate from the program with an Associate of Science degree in Respiratory Therapy.
+The program is accredited by the Commission on Accreditation of Allied Health Programs, in collaboration with the Committee on Accreditation for Respiratory Care Programs.